Amber Riley: 2009–2019: Breakthrough with Glee, Dreamgirls and other appearances

 For her role as Mercedes Jones, Riley won a Screen Actors Guild Award and received nominations for a Grammy Award, three NAACP Image Awards and three Teen Choice Awards.

-Riley appeared at the 2010 MTV Video Music Awards and later sang the national anthem at the 2012 Democratic National Convention.
-She also co-wrote a track titled "Leave a Light On" for British group The Saturdays, which is featured on their album Living for the Weekend.
+In 2010, Riley sang the national anthem at the White House and at the 2012 Democratic National Convention.

+She co-wrote a track titled "Leave a Light On" for British girl group The Saturdays, which is featured on their album Living for the Weekend.
 Riley's debut single, "Colorblind", premiered live on April 3, 2014, on The Queen Latifah Show.
-The song was written by Emeli Sandé, Claude Kelly and Steve Mac.
-It was expected to be the lead single off her debut album.
-The song was performed by Riley in the fifth season episode Bash of Glee and was released on the episode’s EP on April 8, 2014.
+The song was written by Emeli Sandé, Claude Kelly and Steve Mac and was expected to be a single of her debut album.
+The song was performed by Riley in the fifth season episode Bash of Glee and was released on the episode's EP on April 8, 2014.
 In 2015, it was reported that Riley would star in a Christmas television film, her first movie role, and her first acting role, since Glee.
 In December 2015, she portrayed Addaperle, the Good Witch of the North, in NBC's live performance of The Wiz.

 In 2016 Riley recorded two tracks for Todrick Hall's visual album Straight Outta Oz.
 Also in 2016 she performed the national anthem at the second game of the 2016 NHL Stadium Series featuring the Detroit Red Wings and Colorado Avalanche at Coors Field.

+Riley sings the opening theme song of the animated children's series Doc McStuffins for seasons 4 and 5.

 In 2019, she took on the role of Audrey II, the carnivorous singing plant, in Little Shop of Horrors at Pasadena Playhouse.